learnp-sudo/freshersbatch-oct16/README.txt

-html files are used to design webpages
+html files are used to design webpages and enter the data into it.